yujinakayama/transpec/README.md

 This will run the specs, convert them, and overwrite all spec files in the `spec` directory.

+If you see an error message that reads `You must use Bundler 2 or greater with this lockfile.` it means

+* You're using a ruby whose default bundler is version 2 or up; to address this
+  * Delete your Gemfile.lock
+  * Rebuild it by running `bundle _1.17.3_ install` which uses the version of bundler Transpec depends on

 After the conversion, run `rspec` again and check whether everything is still green:

 ```bash